marshall building (2)

 John List, Kenneth C. Griffin Department of Economics, University of Chicago

-Robert Metcalfe, University of Southern California
+Robert Metcalfe, Columbia University

 Sefi Roth, London School of Economics and Political Science